-Value Before Taxes Procurement Process Approval Authority to Spend Approval Authority to Award Report Requirement for Contract Approval Less than \$25,000 Direct Purchase No formal or written quotation required.
+Value Before Taxes Procurement Process Approval Authority to Spend Approval Authority to Award Report Requirement for Contract Approval Less than \$30,000 Direct Purchase No formal or written quotation required.
 Recommended that price comparison be requested for purchases from up to three suppliers where possible.
-Manager, or other "delegated" staff as specifically delegated by Director Manager, or other "delegated" staff as specifically delegated by Director Director's Report to Council required if total Department budget exceeded \$25,000 but less than \$75,000 Request for Quotation Purchasing Manager is to be consulted prior to a Request for Quotation being issued greater than \$25,000.
+Manager, or other "delegated" staff as specifically delegated by Director Manager, or other "delegated" staff as specifically delegated by Director Director's Report to Council required if total Department budget exceeded \$30,000 but less than \$75,000 Request for Quotation Purchasing Manager is to be consulted prior to a Request for Quotation being issued greater than \$25,000.
 Sealed written quotations shall be sought from three or more suppliers where possible.
 All quotes must be open for a minimum of seven (7) calendar days.
 Manager, or other "delegated" staff as specifically delegated by Director Manager, or other "delegated" staff as specifically delegated by Director Director's Report to Council required if total Department budget exceeded \$75,000 and greater Request for Tender Purchasing Manager and the Department Director and/or delegates prepare the RFT documents.
 Purchasing posts, the RFT on County Procurement Portal and may advertise in newspaper(s).
-Securities may be required.
-Bids must be sealed.
-All tenders must be open for a minimum of fourteen (14) calendar days.
-Manager, or other "delegated" staff as specifically delegated by Director Director and/or Chief Administrative Officer Director's Report to Council required if total Department budget exceeded N/A Request for Proposal The end user of the good or service does not have precisely defined requirements and where there is no clear or single solution.
-For all professional consulting services.
-Purchasing posts the RFP on the County Procurement Portal.
-All proposals must be open for a minimum of twenty-one (21) calendar days.
-Manager, or other "delegated" staff as specifically delegated by Director Director and/or Chief Administrative Officer Director's Report to Council required if total Department budget exceeded
+Manager, or other "delegated" staff as specifically delegated by Director Director or Chief Administrative Officer or Deputy Chief Administrative Officer Director's Report to Council required if total Department budget exceeded